marhaasa/scribe/README.md

 # Scribe

 A CLI for managing notes in Neovim + Obsidian.
+Heavily inspired by [Zettelkasten CLI](https://github.com/mischavandenburg/zettelkasten-cli).

 ## Requirements